whisperdancer/nextcloud-backup-restore/README.md

 3. Run the backup: sudo bash ./ncbackup.sh

 To restore:
-1. Get the archive name: sudo borg list /path-to-archive
+1. List the Borg archives to retrieve the name of the archive you want to restore: sudo borg list /path-to-archive
-2. Copy the archive name you want to restore
+2. Copy the archive name you want to restore and paste to notepad
-3. List the contents of the archive to get the name of the db dump file: sudo borg list /path-to-archive::'<archive-name from step 2>' The db dump file will be the last file listed
+3. List the contents of the archive to retrieve the name of the db dump file: sudo borg list --short /path-to-archive::'<archive-name from step 2>' The db dump file will be the last file listed
-4. Copy the db dump file name
+4. Copy the db dump file name to notepad
 5. Go to the folder which contains the scripts
 6. Run restore: sudo bash ./ncrestore.sh -a '<archive-name-from-step 2>' -d '<db-dump-file-name-from-step 4>'
-7. If the restore completes without errors, run the permissions.sh script which can be found here: https://docs.nextcloud.com/server/9/admin_manual/installation/installation_wizard.html#strong-perms-label
+7. If the restore completes without errors, run the set strong permissions script which can be found here: https://docs.nextcloud.com/server/9/admin_manual/installation/installation_wizard.html#strong-perms-label